What Does ... Mean In A Sentence

 Understanding "what does ... mean in a sentence" is a skill that can be honed and improved with practice.
 Here are some practical tips and expert advice to help you become a more effective interpreter of language:

 3. Use a Dictionary and Thesaurus: When you encounter an unfamiliar word or phrase, consult a dictionary or thesaurus to look up its definition and synonyms.
 This can help you to understand the basic meaning of the word and to identify other words that could be used in its place.
-However, remember that dictionary definitions are just a starting point, and you still need to consider the context in which the word is used.
+That said, remember that dictionary definitions are just a starting point, and you still need to consider the context in which the word is used.

 4. Break Down Complex Sentences: Complex sentences can be difficult to understand, especially if they contain multiple clauses or embedded phrases.
 Break the sentence down into smaller, more manageable parts to make it easier to understand.
 Identify the main subject and verb, and then look for any modifying phrases or clauses that provide additional information.